-Suggested minimum and aspirational storage requirements for an attenuation SuDS scheme for the development footprint are set out below, with more detail provided in subsequent sections.
+Suggested minimum and aspirational storage requirements for an infiltration or attenuation SuDS scheme for the development footprint are set out below, with more detail provided in subsequent sections.
+Storage volumes may be reduced (but not below the minimum level) if the design incorporates off-Site discharge.

 Table 5.
-Storage requirements at the proposed development Site (Discharge runoff to surface water sewer)
+Storage requirements at the proposed development Site (Discharge runoff to existing drainage network)

-Attenuation scenario Attenuation required (m 3) Explanation Discharge runoff to surface water sewer 1 in 30 year Attenuation required to ensure surface water runoff is attenuated in all storm events up to and including the 1 in 30 year (0.75 hour, Critical Storm Duration) event.
-Flooding of the Site of 8.4 m3 should be contained within permeable landscaped areas within the Site to ensure no flooding of internal areas during the 1 in 100 year storm event.
-1 in 100 year Attenuation required to ensure surface water runoff is attenuated in all storm events up to and including the 1 in 100 year (1 hour, Critical Storm Duration) event.
-1 in 100 year including 40% CC Attenuation required to ensure surface water runoff is attenuated in all storm events up to and including the 1 in 100 year (2 hour, Critical Storm Duration) event including a 40% allowance for climate change.
+Attenuation scenario Attenuation required (m ) Explanation Discharge runoff to existing drainage network 1 in 30 year 4.0 Attenuation required to ensure surface water runoff is attenuated in all storm events up to and including the 1 in 30 year (0.5 hour, Critical Storm Duration) event.
+Flooding of the Site of 1.9 m should be contained within permeable landscaped areas within the Site to ensure no flooding of internal areas during the 1 in 100 year storm event.
+1 in 100 year 5.9 Attenuation required to ensure surface water runoff is attenuated in all storm events up to and including the 1 in 100 year (0.75 hour, Critical Storm Duration) event.
+1 in 100 year including 40% CC 9.5 Attenuation required to ensure surface water runoff is attenuated in all storm events up to and including the 1 in 100 year (1 hour, Critical Storm Duration) event including a 40% allowance for climate change.

-See Appendix B for associated runoff and discharge calculations.
+\See Appendix B for associated runoff and discharge calculations.
 Discharge rates all restricted as close as possible to greenfield rates in their respective events.